Boondocking Site Review – Dome Rock, Quartzsite, AZ

 Summary: Dome Rock is one of 5 “designated” limited-stay boondocking sites around Quartzsite (see below for info on the others) and is probably our favorite in the area.
 It’s super-easy to access off paved Dome Rock Road (which parallels highway 10 for ~6 miles west of town) and has the attraction of being somewhat higher than the town and right “in the hills” giving lovely sweeping views of both Quartzsite and the surrounding area.
 Free Boondocking is allowed on either side of the paved road and accessed by firm, dirt roads that run back in all directions into the hills.
 The far east side of the BLM is flat and open, but the far prettier section is towards the west side in the hills.
 Lots of knolls and gently hilly sites with good privacy, yet enough areas firm and flat enough for small multi-rig groups.
 It’s easy to find a site and you’ll see plenty of fire-rings from previously used locations all around the area.
 The only dings we can give this place are that it does get some noise from Hwy 10, plus it is sometimes used by ATVers.
 However neither bothered us and if you’re adventurous you can drive far enough back into the hills that neither will be a problem.
 A lovely spot and we will most definitely come back.

 Extra Info: No water or facilities (nearest facilities in Quartzsite).
 There is an on-site camphost (near exit 17) where you can check-in and get your free 14-day pass.
-FULL Verizon 3G signal so great data & voice access.
+4 bars of strong Verizon LTE signal, 4 bars of ATT LTE, so great data & voice access.

 Extra, Extra Info – OTHER BOONDOCKING?
 There are 4 other “designated” limited-stay boondocking sites in and around Quartzsite (Hi Jolly, Plomosa Rd, Scaddon Wash and Roadrunner) as well as long-term (LVTA) sites in La Posa.
 Dispersed camping is also allows on BLM land outside these areas unless otherwise posted.
 Detailed info and directions to all sites in these links: